 With adoption of Chapter 35 of the Texas Education Code in 1993, the legislature directed that AEIS data form the foundation of a performance-based accountability system to rate school districts and campuses.
 One of the performance indicators targeted in statute for this purpose was dropout rates.
 In 1994, annual Grade 7-12 dropout rates from the prior year were used for Exemplary and Recognized ratings only.
 The next year, TEA began using annual dropout rates in the accountability system for all ratings categories.
 Also in 1995, the agency was required to report detailed information about dropouts in the Comprehensive Biennial and Interim Reports to the Texas Legislature (TEC §39.182 and §39.185, 1996).
+In 2001, dropout data will be reported to the legislature in a Comprehensive Annual Report (Senate Bill (SB) 702, 77th Texas Legislature).

 Interest in reporting actual, rather than estimated, longitudinal indicators of student success or failure in school had remained high since student-level data were first collected through PEIMS in 1988.
 Such measures could provide valuable information about how well the public education system was serving students throughout their school careers.
 In 1996, TEA investigated using a high school completion rate as an alternative or supplement to an annual dropout rate in the accountability system (TEA, 1996a).
 Four-year completion rates for the classes of 1996 and 1997 were published as report-only indicators in the 1998 AEIS reports.
 By 1998, the agency had sufficient years of PEIMS data to follow the progress of a seventh-grade class of students individually through high school to determine their final statuses.
-Actual Grade 7-12 longitudinal dropout rates for the class of 1998 were included in AEIS a year later.
-The dropout rates for 1997-98 were the first to incorporate data collected through the comprehensive leaver reporting system.
+Actual